Grounds For Appeal:

 The Appeal Process:

-Submit the appeal as soon as possible using the Academic Appeal Form.
+Submit the appeal as soon as possible using the correct appeal form and to the correct email address for your campus as outlined below:

 If you're struggling to write your appeal and knowing what to include, take a look at our academic appeal template.